RUN BETTER WITH OUR NEWSLETTER

 Neutral running shoes with the increased flexibility are designed to empower the runner who likes a natural ride.
 They would also suit a supinator (under-pronator).

 Brooks implements the best technologies for a balance of softness and responsiveness in their cushioning.
-Brooks’ most popular neutral running shoe, the Ghost, combines firmer DNA and the softer DNA LOFT to deliver great shock absorption and a smooth ride.
+Brooks’ most popular neutral running shoe, the Ghost, combines firmer DNA and the softer DNA LOFT 2 to deliver great shock absorption and a smooth ride.
 In addition, the Ghost has an amazing fit.
 The engineered, breathable mesh upper gives your foot space to breath, but the structure also holds your foot.
 The outsole rubber is very durable, with a bit of grip, just in case you need to use it for occasional off-road runs.
+Available in wide fittings – 2E or 4E for men, and D for women.

 This is the most popular neutral On running shoe ever.
 The Cloudflow has a natural, responsive, close-to-the-ground feel.
 The Clouds – the rounded white bubbles on the sole – squeeze under your body weight to give just the right level of cushioning when you run.
 You strengthen your feet while running in the Cloudflow because it's extremely flexible.
 The 6mm heel drop makes it closer to the ground and stable.
 It also encourages you to midfoot strike for a more natural landing and to decrease impact.
 The fit is more generous, but it is not wide enough for runners with wide feet.